Mold Allergy: Symptoms, Testing and Natural Treatment

 What is Mold Allergy – Is Mold an Allergen?

-Pinpointing the exact cause of your allergy symptoms could be a difficult task, but there are some key signs that can help you to determine the allergen at play.
-If you have experienced symptoms for a long period of time or particularly when indoors, a mold allergy may be at play.
+Pinpointing the exact cause of your allergy symptoms could be a difficult task, but there are some key signs that can help you determine the allergen at play.
+If you have experienced symptoms for a long period of time, particularly when indoors, a mold allergy may be at play.

 Mold and mildew are fungi that reproduce and grow through “seeds” called spores.
 These spores travel through the air, and inhalation of these spores can lead to an allergic reaction, also known as mold allergy, in some people.